-July 29 - August 24 Naillur Kandaswamy Kovil Festival, Jaffna The Nailur Kandaswamy Kovil festival is one of the longest-running festivals and begins on July 29, concluding on August 24, During this period, magnificent chariots are show-cased alongside cultural performances and rituals.
+July 29 - August 24 Naillur Kandaswamy Kovil Festival, Jaffna The Nailur Kandaswamy Kovil festival is one of the longest-running festivals and begins on July 29, concluding on August 24.
+During this period, magnificent chariots are show-cased alongside cultural performances and rituals.
 Devotees gather in large crowds to seek blessings throughout the festival.

-July 30 - August 9 Kandy Esala Perahera The Kandy Esala Perahera, also known as the Dalada Perahera, is a magnificent festival in Kandy that captivates all who witness it.
-The Kandy Esala Perahera Casket, revered as a living embodiment of Lord Buddha, parades through the streets, drawing admiration from both spectators and participating dephants.
+July 30 - August 9 The Kandy Esala Perahera, also known as the Dalada Perahera, is a magnificent the knamy estate Perahera, also known as the utalooa Perahera, is a magnificent festival in Knamdy that capitives all who witness it.
+The Knady Essal Perahera Casket, revered as a living embodiment of Lord Buddha, parades through the streets, drawing admiration from both spectators and participating elephants.
 Recognized as one of the oldest cultural celebrations in the world, this vibrant event showcases unparalleled grandeur and cultural richness, offering an extraordinary, truly unforgettable experience